-Likewise, the doctor conducting the study (the "Study Doctor") may decide that your participation in the study is no longer in your best interest and you may be withdrawn from study treatment or from the study.
-When you stop taking part in the study, you must go through study withdrawal procedures that the Study Doctor considers necessary for your safety.
-Your participation in the study may also be stopped by the study sponsor, ethics committee or the regulatory authorities.
-Provided you are agreeable, your GP will be informed about your participation in this study.
+Likewise, the doctor conducting the study (the "Study Doctor") may that your decide participation in the study is no longer in your best interest and you will be withdrawn from study treatment or from the study.
+When you stop taking part in the study, you must go through the study withdrawal procedures that the Study Doctor considers necessary for your safety.
+Your participation in the study may also be stopped by the study sponsor, ethics committee, or the authorities. regulatory Provided you agreeable, your GP will be informed about your participation in this study.
 You will receive a card, which indicates that you are participating in a clinical study.